Persian ratsnake

-The Persian ratsnake (Zamenis persicus) is a species of medium-sized nonvenomous snake in the family Colubridae.
-The species is endemic to Western Asia.
+The Persian ratsnake (Zamenis persicus) is a species of medium-sized nonvenomous snake in the subfamily Colubrinae of the family Colubridae.
+The species is native to Western Asia.

-Geographic range
+Geographic distribution

-Z. persicus is found in temperate northwestern Iran and Azerbaijan, in the area near the Caspian Sea.
+Zamenis persicus is found in temperate northwestern Iran and Azerbaijan, in the area near the Caspian Sea.

+Habitat

+The preferred natural habitats of Zamenis persicus are forest, shrubland, and rocky areas, at elevations from sea level to 1,700 m.

 Description

-Adults of Z. persicus are from 70–90 cm up to 120 cm in total length (including tail), and usually jet black or grey with white markings along the lateral portion of the forebody.
+Adults of Zamenis persicus are from 70–90 cm up to 120 cm in total length (tail included), and usually jet black or grey with white markings along the lateral portion of the forebody.
 Males seem to grow larger than females.

 Taxonomy

-Z. persicus has habits very similar to Z. situla and for many years it was considered a subspecies of Elaphe longissima.
+Zamenis persicus has habits very similar to Z. situla, and for many years it was considered a subspecies of Elaphe longissima.
 It was granted full species status in 1984 (Nilson and Andrén).

 Behavior

 The Persian ratsnake is principally regarded as a terrestrial species, spending most of its time in the leaf litter; however, it is also an agile climber and will mount low brush.